Mark Lemon1

 M, #57862, b.
 17 May 1916, d.
 13 March 1981

-Robert Cecil Romer Maugham, 2nd Viscount Maugham was born on 17 May 1916.1 He was the son of Sir Frederick Herbert Maugham, 1st Viscount Maugham and Helen Mary Romer.1 He died on 13 March 1981 at age 64, unmarried, without issue.2
+Robert Cecil Romer Maugham, 2nd Viscount Maugham was born on 17 May 1916.1 He was the son of Frederick Herbert Maugham, 1st Viscount Maugham and Helen Mary Romer.1 He died on 13 March 1981 at age 64, unmarried, without issue.2

-Robert Cecil Romer Maugham, 2nd Viscount Maugham was educated at Eton College, Eton, Berkshire, England.2 He was educated at Trinity Hall, Cambridge University, Cambridge, Cambridgeshire, England.2 He graduated from Cambridge University in 1938 with the degree of Bachelor of Arts (B.A.).3 He gained the rank of Lieutenant-Colonel in the service of the 4th County of London Yeomanry.3 He fought in the Second World War between 1939 and 1943, where he was mentioned in despatches and wounded.3 He was admitted to Lincoln's Inn in 1944 entitled to practice as a Barrister-at-Law.3 He lived in 1949 at 5 Halsey Street, London, England.3 He succeeded to the title of 2nd Viscount Maugham, of Hartfield, co.
-Sussex [U.K., 1939] on 23 March 1958.2
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He graduated from Trinity Hall, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1938 with a Bachelor of Arts (B.A.)2 He gained the rank of Lieutenant-Colonel in the 4th County of London Yeomanry.3 He fought in the Second World War between 1939 and 1943, where he was mentioned in despatches and wounded.3 He was admitted to Lincoln's Inn in 1944 entitled to practise as a Barrister-at-Law.3 Robert Cecil Romer Maugham, 2nd Viscount Maugham used the pen-name of Robin Maugham.4 He wrote the book Come to dust.4 He wrote the book The servant.4 He wrote the book North African notebook.4 He lived in 1949 at 5 Halsey Street, London, EnglandG.3 He succeeded as the 2nd Viscount Maugham, of Hartfield, co.
+Sussex [U.K., 1939] on 23 March 1958.2 He wrote the book Somerset and all the Maughams.4

 On his death, the Viscountancy of Maugham became extinct.2